adonisjs/v5-docs/content/guides/auth/social.md

+---
+summary: OAuth-based social authentication using the `@adonisjs/ally` package.
+---

 Along with the standard authentication, AdonisJS also ships with a package to help you implement social authentication with OAuth providers like **Google**, **Twitter**, **Github**, and so on.

 :::div{class="setup"}